SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 I've been a fan of RSS feeds for a long time.
 I love curating a collection of knowledge that streams to me at my pace, and I consider feeds to be a fundamental piece of how I keep up with technology and stay fresh.
 I currently use [Feedly](http://feedly.com) and have been a happy pro user for years.

 But something is missing.
 As much as I like reading, I also like sharing.
+So, I'm going to build a system that will share my reading list in an automated way so that it stays evergreen.

 ## The Requirements